deoninja/Task-manager-vuetify/README.md

 2. **Set Up Environment Variables**

-    Ensure you have a `.env` file in the root of the project to manage environment variables (if necessary for the backend service).
+    Ensure you have a `.env` file in the root of the frontend project to manage environment variables (if necessary for the backend service).
 Here’s an example:

     ```sh
     Task-manager/
-        ├── frontend/
+        └── frontend/
             └── .env.example  # Rename the .env.example to .env
     ```

     ```plaintext